kyleetqi/focbldc/README.md

 ## Introduction

 At the beginning of November, I wanted to create a camera gimbal as a side project.
-It seemed simple enough; I just needed a servo motor and a gyroscope to command it, and the rest would fall into place.
-There are plenty of camera gimbal Arduino projects online that are easy to follow, but I wanted this project to be boostrap.
+It seemed simple enough; I just needed some servo motors and a gyroscope, and I figured the rest would fall into place.
+I came across plenty of camera gimbal Arduino projects online, but I wanted the project to be boostrap.
 Additionally, the Arduino projects I saw had some major shortcoming that were unacceptable to me.
 Surprisngly, the biggest shortcoming is functionality as an actual gimbal!
-The hobby servos used in these sorts of projects do not provide a smooth enough rotation.
+The hobby servos used in these sorts of projects do not provide a smooth enough rotation for practical purposes.

-Upon further research, I found that actual gimbals use brushless DC motors, (BLDCs), because of its smoother control, quiet operation, and power efficiency.
-But this discovery led me down a massive rabbit hole as I asked myself: "How am I going to control the motor?"
+Upon further research, I found that *actual* gimbals use brushless DC motors, (BLDCs), because of their smoother control, quiet operation, and power efficiency.
+This discovery led me down a massive rabbit hole as I asked myself: "How am I going to control the motor?"
 Turns out that there are plenty of BLDC motor drivers on the market, including the [Tinymovr,](https://tinymovr.com/en-us) or the [Odrive,](https://odriverobotics.com/?srsltid=AfmBOornOrGTfZCiD05f8jtOMgs2SLPtsRMCaBWyb3TLv5Ix27u7qMqg) but where is the learning in that?
-As a mechatronics engineering student, I knew I wanted to move away from mechanical work so this project was the perfect opportunity to develop my electrical and embedded skills at the lowest level possible.
-After some additional digging, I focused my scope in on developing my own field oriented controller to precisely control a brushless DC motor.
+As a mechatronics engineering student, I knew I wanted to move away from mechanical work so this project was the perfect opportunity to develop my electrical and embedded skills at a low level.
+After some additional thinking, I focused my scope in on developing my own field oriented controller to precisely control a brushless DC motor.

 ### Who is This Reading For?